Q: What is Amazon WorkSpaces?

 You can see more information on the BYOL process in our documentation.

-You can activate your Windows 7 or Windows 10 Desktop operating system using existing Microsoft activation servers that are hosted in your VPC, or ones that can be reached from the VPC in which Amazon WorkSpaces are launched.
+You can activate your Windows 10 Desktop operating system using existing Microsoft activation servers that are hosted in your VPC, or ones that can be reached from the VPC in which Amazon WorkSpaces are launched.

 Yes.
-You can use the standard WorkSpaces image management functionality to further customize the Windows 7 or Windows 10 Desktop image and save it as a new Amazon Workspaces image in your account.
+You can use the standard WorkSpaces image management functionality to further customize the Windows 10 Desktop image and save it as a new Amazon Workspaces image in your account.

 Q: Can I launch new Amazon WorkSpaces using one of the pre-configured public bundles in the same directory with custom Windows bundles I brought to WorkSpaces?

-No. Your custom WorkSpaces that support BYOL for Windows 7 and Windows 10 Desktops are launched on physically dedicated hardware to meet license compliance requirements with Microsoft.
-WorkSpaces launched in a directory marked for dedicated hardware can only be from the custom bundle you created that has your Windows 7 or Windows 10 Desktop image.
+No. Your custom WorkSpaces that support BYOL for Windows 10 Desktops are launched on physically dedicated hardware to meet license compliance requirements with Microsoft.
+WorkSpaces launched in a directory marked for dedicated hardware can only be from the custom bundle you created that has your Windows 10 Desktop image.

 Q: Would I need to commit to a certain number of Amazon WorkSpaces if I want to bring my own Windows desktop license?